arpan45/opensource-assistant-JARVIS/README.md

-# JARVIS - Personal Assistant for Windows
+# J.A.R.V.I.S - Personal Assistant for Windows
 Personal Assistant with useful features for Windows written in python.
 Simple and easy to use.

 # Features